Magic mass ratios of complete energy-momentum transfer in one-dimensional elastic three-body collisions: Introduction

+In a previous work, we studied the bouncing of a block against a rigid wall through one-dimensional multiple elastic collisions with a ball sandwiched between them. \cite{Ee:2012} Based on the assumption that each collision is instantaneous, as in the small-gap model, we obtained the unique analytic solutions to the complete trajectories of the block and the ball.
+By taking the continuum limit of the block trajectory, we have shown that the effective force carried by the ball is proportional to $1/r^3$, where $r$ is the distance between the block and the wall.
+This is consistent with previous results based on the differential equation that can be derived by taking the continuum limit of energy-momentum conservation. \cite{De:1997, Sinai:1999}

-In this paper, we generalize the model system of Ref.~\cite{Ee:2012} to a simple three-body system: We consider the scattering of two identical blocks of mass $M$ through multiple elastic collisions with a ball of mass $m=\alpha M$ sandwiched by the blocks.
-As shown in Fig.~\ref{fig:system}, the ball $C$ and the target block $B$ are initially placed at $x=0$ and $L$, respectively, and the block $A$ is incident to the target with the initial velocity $V$.
-While we were interested in the trajectories of the objects and the effective force in Ref.\cite{Ee:2012}, we focus on the energy-momentum transfer from the incident block $A$ to the scattered block $B$.
-If $\alpha<1$, then the system experiences multiple collisions that can be understood as a series of two-body collisions and, therefore, the velocities of all participants are uniquely determined.
-As a result, we find all possible values for \textit{the magic mass ratios} $\alpha=\alpha_k$ at which the energy and momentum of the incident block are completely transferred to the scattered block.
+In this paper, we generalize the model system of Ref.~\citenum{Ee:2012} to a simple three-body system.
+Here we consider the scattering of two identical blocks of mass $M$ through multiple elastic collisions with a ball of mass $m=\alpha M$ sandwiched between the blocks.
+As shown in Fig.~\ref{fig:system}, the ball $C$ and the target block $B$ are initially placed at locations $x=0$ and $L$, respectively, and the block $A$ is incident to the target with initial velocity $V$.
+If $\alpha<1$, then the system experiences multiple collisions that can be understood as a series of two-body collisions and, therefore, the velocities of all objects are uniquely determined.
+To aid in visualizing the discussion below, the reader is encouraged to view the animation of a series of such collisions in the online video linked to Fig.~\ref{fig:system2}.

+In our analysis, we construct a Euclidean vector whose components are proportional to the velocities of the objects.
+With such, the energy-momentum conservation constraints reduce to a pure rotational transformation under which the magnitude of the Euclidean vector is invariant.
+This covariant approach is equivalent to the billiard-ball mapping approach in Refs.~\citenum{Sinai, Kozlov, Gutkin:1996, Tabachnikov, Redner:2004}, that reformulates the collision problem into a problem of projective geometry.
+While we were interested in the trajectories of the objects and the effective force in Ref.~\citenum{Ee:2012}, here we focus on the energy-momentum transfer from the incident block $A$ to the scattered block $B$.
+As a result, we find all possible values for the \textit{magic mass ratios} $\alpha=\alpha^{\textrm{magic}}$ at which the energy and momentum of the incident block are completely transferred to the scattered block.